SparkFund/google-apps-clj/README.md

 Copyright © SparkFund 2015-2016

 Distributed under the Apache License, Version 2.0.
-See [/LICENSE](LICENSE) for details.
+See [LICENSE.txt](LICENSE.txt) for details.